Thanood/monterey-user-manual/github/contact-manager-tutorial.md

 <br>

-Observe that Monterey "understands" the structure of the repository with the template we want to use and offers you to select a folder where the template "lives" (`original` in this case) as shown on Image 3
+Observe that Monterey "understands" the structure of the repository with the template we want to use and offers you to select a folder where the template "lives" (`original` in this case), as shown on Image 3

 <br>
 <p align=center>